Bayesian Gaussian Process ODEs via Double Normalizing Flows: METHOD

-We can still utilize Monte Carlo sampling to obtain an unbiased estimate of the KL term from the Eq. (\ref{KL term}).
-Considering that inference of $q(\boldsymbol{x}(0))$ is relatively easy, we can use a simple Gaussian distribution, i.e., $q(\boldsymbol{x}(0)) = \mathcal{N}(\mu_0, \Sigma_0)$.
-By combining Eq. (\ref{elbo}) and (\ref{KL term}), we construct the complete objective function for double normalizing flows.
+We can still utilize Monte Carlo sampling to obtain an unbiased estimate of the KL term from the Equation (\ref{KL term}).
+By combining Equations (\ref{elbo}) and (\ref{KL term}), we construct the complete objective function for double normalizing flows.

-In summary, our proposed learning algorithm leverages the benefits of sparse representation from Gaussian process models and the analytically tractable probability density functions of normalizing flows.
-It introduces an interpretable and tractable variational learning approach that enables simultaneous, precise, and reliable learning of Gaussian process ordinary differential equations (ODEs) and inference of the unknown continuous dynamics.
-By constructing ODE models that adapt to the complexity of the data, we mitigate the risk of underfitting in previous models and enhance the accuracy and uncertainty estimation of the proposed learning algorithm, which is conducive to applying the model in more complex scenarios.